kevinoc554/murmur-bandsite/README.md

 - Checked the above on laptop, desktop, mobile and tablet, and by dragging the borders of the browser window to resize.

-![Home page viewed on different screen sizes](assets/images/responsive-index.png) *A screenshot of the Home page (index.html), as viewed on different screen sizes.
+![Home page viewed on different screen sizes](assets/images/responsive-index.png) *A screenshot of the Home page (index.html) as viewed on different screen sizes, generated on [ami.responsivedesign.is](http://ami.responsivedesign.is/).
 An interactive scrollable version is available [here](http://ami.responsivedesign.is/?url=https://kevinoc554.github.io/murmur-bandsite/index.html).*

 #### Tour